Weakly mixing sets and polynomial equations: Uniform ergodic theorem

-has no solution, and consider the quantity which can be construed as the (normalised) deviation of the number solutions to \eqref{eq:002} from the expected value of $\densNat(\cB) \densNat(\cA)^r MN $.
-On one hand, since \eqref{eq:002} lacks solutions, we have $\mathcal{L}(N) = \densNat(\cB) \densNat(\cA)^r$, and in particular the limit actually exists.
+has no solution, and consider the quantity which can be construed as the (normalised) deviation of the number of solutions to \eqref{eq:002} from the expected value of $\densNat(\cB) \densNat(\cA)^r MN $.
+On one hand, since \eqref{eq:002} lacks solutions, we have $\mathcal{L}(N) = \densNat(\cB) \densNat(\cA)^r$.
 On the other hand, we may approximate, with the use of Cauchy-Schwartz and the ergodic theorem:

 An application of Theorem \ref{ergo::thm:PET-uniform-1} gives, in particular: